Heidi Heitkamp: America’s rural health care crisis should be addressed

 According to a study through the National Center for Rural Health Works, the ordinary internet loss in salaries, wages, and advantages to a community that loses a rural medical institution amounts to a staggering $three.Five million.
 The lack of excessive-paying, high-professional jobs created by using hospitals is every other blow to rural economies already stricken by the results of President Trump’s trade conflict on farming and agriculture.

-Our rural communities are being overlooked by way of the modern-day leadership in Washington.
-Hospitals will hold to shut, nearby economies will preserve to go through, and rural mothers will stay at substantially better threat than their urban opposite numbers if not anything changes.
+The modern-day leadership in Washington is overlooking our rural communities.
+Hospitals will hold to shut, nearby economies will preserve to go through, and rural mothers will stay at substantially better threat than their urban opposite numbers if nothing changes.

 I am a founding board member of the One Country Project, an enterprise promoting more possibilities for rural Americans and ensuring our leaders in Washington and applicants for the public workplace are earning their support from rural communities.
-Our paintings is shining a spotlight in this fitness disaster because rural Americans deserve access to high quality care and good enough funding for fitness care packages and infrastructure.
+Our paintings spotlight this fitness disaster because rural Americans deserve access to high-quality care and good enough funding for fitness care packages and infrastructure.

 Washington desires to start taking movement on the problems going through rural Americans.
 People’s lives and livelihoods are at stake.